jaspector

 Standard Oregon permit triggers apply, but applicants must confirm whether city or county handles the specific permit category.

-Typical processing time is No single estimate posted because routing varies by permit type..
+Building permit processing times in Molalla, OR typically run No single estimate posted because routing varies by permit type..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Molalla, OR.
 The following work is generally exempt: State residential exemptions for minor work, but applicants must still verify whether city land use, engineering, or county trade permits are separately triggered.
+When in doubt, confirm with the local building department before starting work.